empa-scientific-it/python-tutorial/RUNBOOK.md

 > LeadCampus typically sets their registration deadline 7–10 days before the tutorial starts.
 Send the announcement 1–2 months before *that* deadline.

 > [!IMPORTANT]
-> Email templates are stored in the shared Teams folder – do not publish templates in this repository.
+> Email templates are stored in the shared Teams folder.

 - [ ] Send an institution-wide email to announce the upcoming tutorial